Skip to content

 Dashboard stats30 (30 sec)Near-real-time but expensive to compute

-Exchange rates60 (1 min)Updates frequently, slight delay is acceptable
+Exchange rates60 (1 min)Updates often, slight delay is acceptable

 Shopping cart0 (no cache)Must always reflect current state